BAFTA TV Awards 2018: winners in full

 The State

-Three Girls
+WINNER: Three Girls

 Single drama